tiferrei/PEDASI/docs/source/guide_administrator.rst

 In order for users to begin using PEDASI, you should provide access to a range of data sources.
 The following sections will walk you through adding and managing your first data source.
 We will use the IoTUK Nation Database API (see https://iotuk.org.uk/iotuk-nation-database-api/) as a basic example.

+If you are not a Central Administrator or don't have Data Provider privileges associated with your account, you'll need to obtain these first.
+Contact the Central Administrator to grant these privileges for your account.

 Adding a Data Source
 ^^^^^^^^^^^^^^^^^^^^